slowtick/slowtick.github.io/pages/az-appgw-timeouts.md

 ## `connectionTimeout` in `system.applicationHost/sites/site` of `applicationHost.config`

 The [`limits`](https://www.iis.net/configreference/system.applicationhost/sites/site/limits#005) element in `applicationHost.config` applies site wide connection timeout and defaults to 2 minutes.
 This can be updated using the XDT merging mechanism.
-Following is XDT for setting `connectionTimeout of limits` to 6 minutes to be kept in the file `D:\home\site\applicationHost.xdt`.
+Following is XDT directive for setting `connectionTimeout` of site limits to 6 minutes and is to be kept in the file `D:\home\site\applicationHost.xdt`.
 Note - if there is an existing applicationConfig.xdt file, the element `sites` and its child elements from below XDT content can be added to the `<system.applicationHost>` in existing applicationConfig.xdt file.

 {% highlight xml %}
 <?xml version="1.0"?>